Mountain research: Denomination

 Mountain research or orology—not to be confused with orography—, is sometimes denominated mountology.
 This term stems from Carl Troll's mountain geoecology—geoecology being Troll's English translation of the German Landschaftsökologie—and appeared at a meeting in Cambridge, Massachusetts in 1977.
 Since then, scholars such as Jack D. Ives, Bruno Messerli and Robert E. Rhoades have claimed the development of mountology as interdisciplinary mountain research.
 The term montology was included in the Oxford English Dictionary in 2002.
 It defines montology as:

 The study of mountains; specifically the interdisciplinary study of the physical, chemical, geological, and biological aspects of mountain regions; (also) the study of the lifestyles and economic concerns of people living in these regions.

 On the one hand, the term montology received criticism due to the mix of Latin (mōns, pl. montēs) and Greek (logos).
 On the other hand, however, this is also the—well accepted—case in several, already established disciplines such as glaciology or sociology.
-The correct English syntax for mountain science is "Mountology", because the root is "mount".
-In Latin and German the root is, indeed, "mont".
-For example, in French, German, and Romanian the correct syntax is "Montologie", while in Italian, Spanish and Portuguese "Montologia".